 - a.
-Defendant Citgo Petroleum Corporation is a multinational energy company that is a direct, wholly owned subsidiary of PDV America, Incorporated, which is a wholly owned subsidiary of PDV Holding, Incorporated.
-Citgo Petroleum Corporation is incorporated in Delaware and maintains its headquarters in Houston, Texas. - b.
-Citgo Petroleum Corporation controls and has controlled companywide decisions about the quantity and extent of its fossil fuel production and sales, including those of its subsidiaries.
-Citgo Petroleum Corporation determines whether and to what extent its holdings market, produce, and/or distribute fossil fuel products. - c.
-Citgo Petroleum Corporation controls and has controlled companywide decisions, including those of its subsidiaries, related to marketing, advertising, climate change and greenhouse gas emissions from its fossil fuel products, and communications strategies concerning climate change and the link between fossil fuel use and climate-related impacts on the environment and communities.
+Defendant Marathon Oil Corporation is engaged in the exploration and production of crude oil, natural gas, and oil sands.
+Marathon Oil Corporation is incorporated in Delaware with its corporate headquarters in Houston, Texas. - b.
+Marathon Oil Corporation controls and has controlled companywide decisions about the quantity and extent of its fossil fuel production and sales, including those of its subsidiaries.
+Marathon Oil Corporation determines whether and to what extent its holdings market, produce, and/or distribute fossil fuel products. - c.
+Marathon Oil Corporation controls and has controlled companywide decisions, including those of its subsidiaries, related to marketing, advertising, climate change and greenhouse gas emissions from its fossil fuel products, and communications strategies concerning climate change and the link between fossil fuel use and climate-related impacts on the environment and communities. - d.
+Defendant Marathon Oil Company is a wholly owned subsidiary of Marathon Oil Corporation that acts on Marathon Oil Corporation's behalf and subject to Marathon Oil Corporation's control.
+Marathon Oil Company is engaged in the exploration and production of crude oil, natural gas, and oil sands.
+Marathon Oil Company is incorporated in Ohio with its principal place of business in Houston, Texas. - e.
+Defendant Marathon Petroleum Corporation is a multinational energy company incorporated in Delaware with its principal place of business in Findlay, Ohio.
+Marathon